KeyanSong/431-2018/slides/postclass/README.md

 **RStudio asks**: Do you wonder how and why people learn R?
 If you've learned or are planning to learn R, fill out our 5 minute survey, and we'll present the findings at `rstudio::conf 2019` in Austin, TX.
 Full disclosure of how the data will be used is on the first page of the survey, which you'll find at https://t.co/MKehzVAGtw

-## Dr. Love's Availability between Sessions
+## Dr. Love's Availability between Semesters

+- I am at CWRU on Monday 2018-12-17 between 1 PM and 3 PM and again on Thursday 2018-12-20 from 11 AM to Noon.
+If you wish to speak with me in those windows in person or by phone, please request an appointment via email.
 - I will pause my email starting around noon on 2018-12-21 until 2019-01-02.
 - I will be at [rstudio::conf 2019L](https://www.rstudio.com/conference/) and not very responsive 2019-01-14 through 2019-01-18.
 - `431-help` will re-open on 2019-01-22.